replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on February 7, 2024

 ### Bug Fixes {#bug-fixes-v2024-02-07-7}
-* Fix: Custom Metrics chart tooltip should display two digits for the minutes field.
-Added GMT TZ for clarity.
+* Custom Metrics chart tooltip displays two digits for the minutes field.
+Also adds GMT TZ for clarity.

 ## v2024.02.05-1